griphiam/markphilpot_com/content/2017/2017_02_anime_winter_first.md

 ### [Demi-chan wa Kataritai](https://anilist.co/anime/97592)

 Ok, this one is going to my not-so-secret favorite of the season.
-Heartwarming & cute -- this one fills the feel good role that [Flying Witch]() and [Sweetness and Lightning]() filled last year.
+Heartwarming & cute -- this one fills the feel good role that [Flying Witch](http://anilist.co/anime/21284/flyingwitch) and [Sweetness and Lightning](http://anilist.co/manga/86044/AmaamatoInazuma) filled last year.
+I couldn't help but smile throughout the entire first episode.
+Kudos to A1 if they can pull this one off.

 [![Crunchyroll]({filename}/images/anime/streaming/crunchyroll_logo.png)](__){: .link-nb}